fire8811/flipfone/README.md

 # Flipfone

-frontend is not a major priority for now
+This is a website that measures how many times you can flip your phone before you catch it.